 The harrow is equipped with wing and tail section lock.
 These locks are to be used at all times when transporting the harrow.
-Refer to Section 3.2 for proper locking/unlocking procedures.
 In addition, the harrow comes equipped with a safety chain which is also to be used in transport at all times.